• High Integrity Projects

 Why this project?

-The initiative will: stabilize yields for farmers - Increase localised rainfall events & water retention - Deliver pollination services to the crops - improve soil quality - Increase climate and pest resilience of crops - increased nutrient content and quality of food
+The initiative will: stabilise yields for farmers - Increase localised rainfall events & water retention - Deliver pollination services to the crops - improve soil quality - Increase climate and pest resilience of crops - increased nutrient content and quality of food

 alien invasive species-Portland-SA-small.jpeg